mingster/riben.life/web/doc/RSVP/FUNCTIONAL-REQUIREMENTS-RSVP.md

 **FR-RSVP-004:** The system must support prepaid reservations when enabled:

+- If `prepaidRequired` is true:
+  - Anonymous users must sign in or register before creating a reservation
-- If `prepaidRequired` is true, customer must be signed in (authentication required)
+  - Customer must be signed in (authentication required)
+  - Customer can create a pending RSVP first, then be prompted to complete recharge of store credit
+  - When a customer creates a pending RSVP, a store order is automatically created with `minPrepaidAmount` from `RsvpSettings`
-- Customer must pay `prepaidAmount` before reservation is confirmed
+  - Customer must pay the prepaid amount (minimum `minPrepaidAmount`) before reservation status transitions to `AlreadyPaid`
-- `prepaidAmount` can be specified as either:
+- `minPrepaidAmount` can be specified as either:
   - A dollar amount (currency value, e.g., $50.00)
   - A CustomerCredit amount (points/credits value, e.g., 100 credits)
 - Payment can be made using existing customer credit (`CustomerCredit` database table)